AqwamCreates/DataPredict/docs/API/Others/GradientDescentModes.md

 * labelVector: A (n x 1) matrix containing values related to featureMatrix.

 * batchSize: The batch size to be inputted into the model.

-* isLabelRequired: Set whether or not the model requires labels.

 * showOutputCost: Set whether or not to show the final cost for each epoch (MiniBatch) or data (Stochastic).